Eugene Spiro: Early career

+French period

-In 1935, Eugene Spiro left Germany due to his Jewish origins and the Nazi regime's anti-Semitic policies.
+In 1935, Eugene Spiro left Germany due to his Jewish origins and the Nazi regime's antisemitic policies.
 The Spiro family settled in Paris.

 From 1936 to 1939, he went to Sanary-sur-Mer, where many intellectuals opposed to the Nazi regime had gathered.
 Some of them founded the Union of Free Artists in 1936, including Max Beckmann, George Grosz, Wassily Kandinsky, Paul Klee, Oskar Kokoschka, and Wols.
 In 1938, in response to Nazi propaganda about "degenerate art," Spiro joined the International League Against Anti-Semitism.

 In 1940, with the German invasion of France, the Spiro family fled to Biarritz, then to Marseille.
 In Marseille, André Breton, Hans Bellmer, and Tristan Tzara helped protect the Spiros from the threats of Marshal Pétain’s collaborationist regime.
 In 1940, the artist was nevertheless briefly interred at the Vichy regime's prison camp at Gurs before his journey to the United States via Spain.